civican/legisinfo/42-1/bills/C-68/bill_text.md

   **(1)** Every person acting under the authority of a permission referred to in section 4 or a lease or licence, whether issued under this Act or provincial legislation, shall comply with any terms and conditions of the permission, lease or licence that are imposed under the authority of this Act.

-  **(2)** The permissions referred to in section 4 and the leases and licences issued under this Act — including their terms and conditions — are not statutory instruments for the purposes of the `Statutory Instruments Act`.
+  **(2)** The permissions, leases and licences referred to in subsection (1) — including their terms and conditions — are not statutory instruments for the purposes of the `Statutory Instruments Act`.

   **(3)** Every person who contravenes subsection (1)